For Immediate Release:

 (Kyiv, Ukraine) – Solar energy producer TIU Canada announced their plans to appeal a lower court decision in their case against the Nikopol Ferroalloy Plant (NFZ) for illegal disconnection today.
 This move follows a January 26 decision by the Kyiv Commercial Court to reject the claims of an illegal disconnection despite overwhelming evidence presented by TIU Canada’s legal team.
 TIU Canada President Michael Yurkovich stated “Ukrainians and foreign investors alike are tired of oligarchy and injustice.
 Ukraine is on the wrong track.
 The Euro-Atlantic aspirations of the Ukrainian people will never bear fruit unless the administration takes to heart real judicial reform and complete de-oligarization of the economy and government.
 Efforts to date are piecemeal and futile against entrenched interests which regularly degrade the effectiveness of Ukraine’s institutions – whether judicial or bureaucratic.
 We will continue to challenge these unfair outcomes and thank our international and Canadian interlocutors for their support.”

-Sviatoslav Kavetskyi, Executive Director of the Canada-Ukraine Chamber of Commerce (CUCC) stated, “Attracting high quality investment to Ukraine cannot occur without adequate investor rights, judicial reform, and a level playing field.
+Zenon Potoczny, President of the Canada-Ukraine Chamber of Commerce (CUCC) stated, “Attracting high-quality investment to Ukraine cannot occur without adequate investor rights, judicial reform, and a level playing field.
 TIU Canada is one of the larger Canadian investors in Ukraine.
-It’s experience thus far, despite assurances at the highest levels, hinders investor confidence.
+Its experience thus far, despite assurances at the highest levels, hinders investor confidence.
 We are deeply concerned and watching this case carefully.”

-The 10.5 MW solar station was disconnected from the electricity grid by NFZ on March 2, 2020, despite the fact that Ukrainian law prevents electricity producers from being disconnected from the energy grid without obtaining the range of all the necessary permissions.
+The 10.5 MW solar station was disconnected from the electricity grid by NFZ on March 2, 2020, despite the fact that Ukrainian law prevents electricity producers from being disconnected from the energy grid without their permission.
 TIU Canada is seeking an immediate reconnection to the electricity grid and plans to hold the NFZ and its shareholders fully accountable under the law.
 The main shareholders of the Nikopol Ferroalloy Plant are Igor Kolomoyskyi, Gennadiy Bogolyubov, and Viktor Pinchuk.

 TIU Canada directly and through its subcontractors employs more than 30 people in Ukraine whose jobs are now threatened by this illegal disconnection.